openearth/xbeach-docs/docs/xbeach_manual.rst

 The second possible sediment transport formulation are the Van Thiel-Van Rijn transport equations (keyword: :par:`form` = *vanthiel\_vanrijn*) (:cite:`VanRijn2007a`; :cite:`VanThieldeVries2009a`).
 The major difference between the
-Soulsby – Van Rijn equations is twofold.
+Soulsby â Van Rijn equations is twofold.
 First of all, there is no drag coefficient calculated anymore and secondly the critical velocity is determined by calculating separately the critical velocity for currents (:math:`{U}_{crc}`) according to :cite:`Shields1936` and for waves